What I’ve learnt: 30 days of Calligraphy

 You need to be calm and relaxed.

 You CANNOT do Calligraphy when you’re angry or stressed, you can’t make the words flow as well as you usually would nor can you create those smooth flourishes.
 Angry hand = angry nib and paper.
-I actually found even the days when I was angry/sad/stressed I ended up so much more relaxed by the end of my Calligraphy practice.
+On the days when I was angry/sad/stressed, I did it anyway and I ended up so much more relaxed by the end of my daily calligraphy practice.
 It kind of forces you to calm down (which I need tbh haha).
 The days I went into it happy and relaxed, my final piece for the day was MUCH better than compared to the others.

 Posture is KEY.